Common-Codes/verbose/README.md

 ## What's this?
 **verbose**, a lightweight Image Proxy with full `size`, `width` and `height` modifiers.

-completely embeddable, request-only with per-image requests, verbose resizes content to fit mobile or desktop Crispy users screen's.
+Completely embeddable, request-only with per-image requests, verbose resizes content to fit mobile or desktop Crispy users screen's.

-no cookies nor tracking data comes out from verbose.
+No cookies or tracking data comes out from verbose.

-this also removes tracking data from 3rd party images (they stop at verbose itself).
+This also removes tracking data from 3rd party images (they stop at verbose itself).

 ## What uses verbose?
 **verbose** is currently being used for: